 Many Americans are helping their parents cope with aging issues, most often decreasing vision, balance and flexibility.
-If you’re one of them – or an older American yourself – here are some ways to improve comfort and safety in the bathroom, where so many accidents occur.
+If you’re one of them – or an older American yourself – here are some ways to improve bathrooms for aging people, to reduce the chances of an accident orcurring.

 Replace a standard toilet with a comfort-height version.
 Comfort-height toilets are several inches higher and will be easier to use.
 If a resident uses a wheelchair, it’s best to find a seat that’s close to the same height.
 Manufacturers’ specifications typically are available on their web sites.